pibe182/RestfulBookerPostman/README.md

 There were created the functionalities Auth, Booking and Ping.
 The methods used were get, post, put and patch, with happy and unhappy paths.

-Collection can be reun in postman manually or autoamted (Run collection).
+Collection can be imported into Postman and run in manually or automated (with "Run collection" command).